River Lek (NL) to River IJ (NL)

-From the river Lek to the river (Oer) IJ and the town of Velsen-Zuid, near the Netherlands’ capitol Amsterdam.
+From the River Lek to the River IJ (also called River Oer-IJ) and the town of Velsen-Zuid, near the Netherlands’ capitol Amsterdam.
 It is where the grand Roman Empire had to accept their limits and halted their expansion north after the major defeat (1,300 casualties) against the Frisians (i.e. Frisii Minores).
 It is a landscape that has been dramatically changed during the High Middle Ages once large-scale commercial peat excavation started.
 Read our blog post The United Frisian Emirates and Black Peat.

 - section 2.1: Wijk bij Duurstede – Utrecht (PM)

 - section 2.2: Utrecht – Breukelen (PM)

 - section 2.4: Muiden – Island Marken.
 Download or read online.

 This stretch could opt for the true Frisian heartlands during the Early Middle Ages.
 The present-day province Zuid Holland, the region Het Gooi and the city of Utrecht might very well have been the center of power of the Frisian kings.
 At the mouth of the River Old-Rhine, at Rinasburg (present-day Rijnsburg), a so-called Central-Place-Complex existed, indicating an elite powerbase.
 A similar CPC is thought to have existed at the mouth of the River Meuse.